Children’s Art Area

 Don’t miss the opportunity for your children to join in this old tradition of being an artist by creating a picture (some of you probably created pictures on these same easels!)
 Look for us near the Family Fun Zone.

-All activities in the CAA are FREE, but a small donation to help replenish art supplies each year is much appreciated.
+All activities in the SHBA are FREE, but a small donation to help replenish art supplies each year is much appreciated.

 CAROLINA CLOWNS INC. proudly celebrates 60+ years of service in 2019 to Charlotte and surrounding communities.

 In 1957, Earl Crawford Sr., Executive Secretary to the Carrousel Parade, approached Jack Pentes, a Charlotte artist and designer, looking for individuals who wanted to participate in the Carrousel Parade as clowns.
 Jack, who had been appearing as “Bobo” the clown on “Big Bill’s Club House” on WBTV, and several others he recruited marched in that year’s parade.
 From that group, CAROLINA CLOWNS was formed and Jack Pentes was elected the first president.
 Today 25 men and women continue that tradition, giving of their time and talent to bring joy and laughter to our churches, schools, hospitals, nursing homes, and community functions.
 The membership ranges in age from the early twenties to the late eighties (you must be 18 to join) and come from diverse backgrounds including nurses, teachers, homemakers, and social workers.
 Each of our members share the mutual feeling of concern and desire to make others happy.